owncloud/ocis/extensions/idp/configuration.md

 -validation-keys-path |  $IDP_VALIDATION_KEYS_PATH
-: Full path to a folder containg PEM encoded private or public key files used for token validaton (file name without extension is used as kid).
+: Full path to a folder containing PEM encoded private or public key files used for token validation (file name without extension is used as kid).
 Default: `""`.

 -encryption-secret |  $IDP_ENCRYPTION_SECRET